up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-was-110.md

 ## Configure ONT settings

-To masquerade as the {{ page.meta.ont }}, you will need its ONT serial number, which is located on the back label as depicted below.
+To masquerade as the {{ page.meta.ont }}, you will need its ONT serial number, which is located on the bottom label as depicted below.

 ![{{ page.meta.ont }} label]({{ page.meta.slug }}/{{ page.meta.ont | lower | replace(" ", "_") }}_label.webp){ class="nolightbox" id="{{ page.meta.ont | lower | replace(" ", "-") }}-label" }